ChristophP/web-react-components/README.md

 # Web React Components

-Put your React Components into a neat Web components wrapper and render them anywhere, not just in your react code.
+Put your React Components into a neat Web components wrapper and render them anywhere, not just in your React code.

 ## Motivation